Zoning News & Documents

 What is the difference between a zoning permit and a building permit?

 The Zoning Permit is a township permit which determines a couple of things, first whether the structure, or use is a permitted use, conditional use or special exemption.
 Each zoning district has these uses listed on the Zoning Chart that is located on the right.
 The Zoning Permit also determines the minimum distances that are required from the front, side and rear property lines of your parcel that any accessory structure or addition can be located.
 These distances are also listed at the bottom of the Zoning Chart.
 Prior to having plans drawn up, I would contact the Zoning Officer to ensure what Zoning District your property is located.

 A Building Permit is different from a Zoning Permit.
 Ligonier Township utilizes TKL Code Inspection Services for our building permits.
-Below is a list that DO require a building permit.
-If you have any questions regarding anything that is not on this list you can call TKL directly at (724) 801-8204 or go to their website www.tklinspection,com.
-You can also call the Zoning Office at (724) 238-3640.
-The list is as follows;
+Below is a list of things that DO require a building permit.

 - ALL decks that are 30” or more above grade, regardless of square footage.